Adversarial Inverse Reinforcement Learning for Mean Field Games: Descriptions for Numerical Tasks

 \subsection{Investment in Product Quality}

-{\bf Model.} This model is adapted from \cite{weintraub2010computational} and \cite{subramanian2019reinforcement} that captures the investment decisions in a fragmented market with a large number of firms.
-Each firm produces a same kind of product.
-The state of a firm $s \in \S = \{ 0,1, \ldots, 9\}$ denotes the product quality.
+{\bf Model.} This model is adapted from \citep{weintraub2010computational} and \citep{subramanian2019reinforcement} that captures the investment decisions in a fragmented market with a large number of firms.
+Each firm produces the same kind of product.
+The state of a firm $s \in \Smc = \{ 0,1, \ldots, 9\}$ denotes the product quality.
 At each step, each firm decides whether or not to invest in improving the quality of the product.
-Thus the action space is $\A = \{0, 1\}$.
-When a firm decides to invest, the quality of product manufactured by it increases uniformly at random from its current value to the maximum value 9, if the average mean field for that product is below a particular threshold $q$.
-If this average mean field value is above $q$, then the product quality gets only half of the improvement as compared to the former case.
+Thus the action space is $\Amc = \{0, 1\}$.
+When a firm decides to invest, its product quality increases uniformly at random from its current value to the maximum value 9 if the average quality in the market for that product is below a particular threshold $q$.
+If this average quality value is above $q$, then the product quality gets only half of the improvement compared to the former case.
 This implies that when the average quality in the economy is below $q$, it is easier for each firm to improve its quality.
 When a firm does not invest, its product quality remains unchanged.
 Formally, the dynamics is given by: